Registration Open

 630 Bedford Rd, Tarrytown, NY 10591

 Learn best practices for managing established meadows--from cultivating and protecting wildlife, to handling invasives, to using historic practices like burning and grazing.
-Panels and presentations by experts in the morning will be followed by a tray lunch from Stone Barns and site visits in the afternoon.
+Panels and presentations by experts in the morning will be followed by a buffet lunch from Stone Barns and site visits in the afternoon.

 Morning Schedule